nazeerulhelmi/nazeerulhelmi/README.md

 🧑🏻 My name is [Nazeerul Helmi](https://www.linkedin.com/in/nazeerulabdhalim/)

-👔 I am interested to dive into data analytics role
+👔 I am interested to dive into data analytics role, do hit me up if you know any opportunity

 🛠 Skills: SQL, Power BI, Tableau, Python